-* 1974, Tirana, Albania
+* 1974, Tirana, Albania.

-His most important exhibitions include: Anri Sala: Answer Me, New Museum, New York, United States (2016); No Names, No Title, Tel Aviv Museum, Israel (2015); The Present Moment (in D), Haus der Kunst, Munich, Germany (2014); Ravel Ravel Unravel, French Pavilion of the 55th Biennale di Venezia, Venice, Italy (2013); Anri Sala, Centre Georges Pompidou, Paris, France (2012); Anri Sala, Louisiana Museum, Denmark (2012); Anri Sala, Musée d’art Contemporain de Montréal, Montréal, Canada (2011); Anri Sala, Serpentine Gallery, London, United Kingdom (2011); Anri Sala, National Museum of Art, Osaka, Japan (2011); Creating Space Where There Appears To Be None, About Change Collection, Berlin (2010); Purchase Not by Moonlight, Museum of Contemporary Art North Miami, United States and CAC Contemporary Arts Center, Cincinnati, United States (2008); Dammi i Colori, DAAD Deutscher Akademischer Austausch Dienst, Berlin, Germany (2005); Entre chien et loup / When the Night Calls it a Day, arc Musée d’art moderne de la Ville de Paris, France and Deichtorhallen Hamburg, Germany (2004).
-Moreover, his work has been included in group exhibitions at institutions such as the Fundació Juan Miró, Barcelona, Spain (2015); The Gemeentemuseum Den Haag, The Hague, Netherlands (2014); KW Institute for Contemporary Art, Berlin, Germany (2013); MUSAC, Léon, Spain (2012); Guggenheim Museum, New York, United States (2010); Schaulager, Münchenstein Basel, Switzerland (2009); International Center of Photography, New York, United States (2008); Moderna Museet, Stockholm, Sweden (2008); MARCO Museo de Arte Contemporáneo, Vigo, Spain (2007); P.S.1 Contemporary Art Center, New York United States (2006), among others.
+His most recent solo exhibitions include: Clocked Perspective, Museo Jumex, Mexico City (2017); Anri Sala, Museo Tamayo, Mexico City (2017); The Last Resort, Kaldor Public Art Projects, Sydney (2017); Anri Sala: Answer Me, New Museum, New York (2016); No Names, No Title, Tel Aviv Museum, Israel (2015); The Present Moment (in D), Haus der Kunst, Munich, Germany (2014); Air Cushioned Ride, CAC Centro de Arte Contemporáneo de Málaga, Spain (2013); Anri Sala, Centre Georges Pompidou, Paris (2012); Anri Sala, Louisiana Museum of Modern Art, Humlebæk, Denmark (2012); Anri Sala, Musée d’art contemporain de Montréal, Canada (2011); Anri Sala, Serpentine Gallery, London (2011); Anri Sala, The National Museum of Art, Osaka, Japan (2011); Creating Space Where There Appears To Be None, About Change Collection, Berlin (2010); Purchase Not by Moonlight, Museum of Contemporary Art North Miami (2009) and Contemporary Arts Center, Cincinnati, United States (2008); Dammi i Colori, Daadgalerie, Berlin (2005); Entre chien et loup / When the Night Calls it a Day, Musée d’Art moderne de la Ville de Paris and Deichtorhallen Hamburg, Germany (2004), among many others.